Yagavi1994/Siihraz-Shades/README.md

 - Similarly, to create the Masonry Grid of my Portfolio too I followed a YouTube tutorial.
 - In contact page, the contact information was too long for small screens, so when was confused about what to do, got an idea of adding scroll bar to overflowing content which was learnt in lessons helped.
 - I was not aware of form-dump page when clicked submit in the form, my mentor Martina pointed that out and after which I added a form-dump page to my form.
+- It was quite hard designing 404 page when compared to others because any changes made to it can be seen only after deploying it in the github.
+So it took me more time designing this page for me when compared to others.
 - I tested my website in all 3 screen sizes and which seems to work responsively without any error.
 - I tested all my external links which also opens fine in new tabs.
 - All my images seems to load perfectly without any delay in all browsers and devices.